 Del Boy and Rodney are moving from Peckham to the West End!

-Britain's most loved sitcom Only Fools and Horses has made its West End debut at Theatre Royal Haymarket with Paul Whitehouse starring as Grandad!
+Britain's most loved sitcom Only Fools and Horses has made its West End debut at Theatre Royal Haymarket written by Jim Sullivan son of the show's creator and writer John Sullivan along with comedian Paul Whitehouse!

 The show’s creator and sole writer John Sullivan died in 2011 but his son Jim Sullivan has written the upcoming musical with comedian Paul Whitehouse.
 The new show is set to feature beloved characters Del Boy and Rodney though the original actors, Nicholas Lyndhurst and David Jason, will not be reprising their roles.

-Writer and comedian Paul Whitehouse stars as Grandad.
-He is joined by Tom Bennett (Love and Friendship, EastEnders) as Del Boy and Ryan Hutton as Rodney.
+The show is brought to life by Tom Bennett (Love and Friendship, EastEnders) as Del Boy, Ryan Hutton as Rodney, and Peter Baker as Trigger.
+Andy Mace has joined the cast as Grandad after writer and comedian Paul Whitehouse's stint in the role came to an end.
 The show is to be directed by Caroline Jay Ranger.
-Musical contributions from pop rock duo Chas n Dave with additional music by Jim Sullivan and Chas Hodges.
+Musical contributions from pop-rock duo Chas n Dave with additional music by Jim Sullivan and Chas Hodges.

 Be ready to relive on stage this iconic show and book Only Fools and Horses tickets, landing at the Theatre Royal Haymarket in London's West End!